truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/AdvancedSettingsScreen.md

 ### Isolated GPU PCI IDs Configuration Screen
 The **Isolate GPU PCI IDs** configuration screen allows you to isolate GPU devices for a virtual machine (VM).

-To isolate a GPU, you must have at least two in your system; one allocated to the host system for system functions and/or applications and the other available to isolate for use by a VM.
+To isolate a GPU, you must have at least two in your system; one allocated to the host system for system functions and/or applications, and the other available to isolate for use by a VM.

 {{< trueimage src="/images/SCALE/SystemSettings/IsolatedGPUPCIIDsConfigScreen.png" alt="Isolated GPU PCI Ids Screen" id="Isolated GPU PCI Ids Screen" >}}